 Read the explanation on screen carefully.
 If someone tells you to ignore this (for instance, if they say it's just a test transaction), or if you have not yourself requested the above actions, then you are speaking to a fraudster.

 If we suspect fraudulent activity on your account we may contact you via telephone to confirm that you carried out the activity.
-We will confirm your identity by asking you to confirm questions from your credit file / details from your passport or driving license.
+We will confirm your identity by asking you to confirm questions from your credit file / details from your passport or driving licence.
 We will never ask you for your login details.